 FERTILITY & PRE-PREGNANCY

 There are many reasons why some women find it difficult to get pregnant after a year of trying.
-The Bluecrest female fertility check looks at up to three important hormones: AMH (anti-mullerian hormone), FSH (follicle-stimulating hormone) and prolactin, all of which affect ovary function.
+The Well Woman fertility and pre pregnancy check looks at up to three important hormones: AMH (Anti-Mullerian hormone), FSH (follicle-stimulating hormone) and prolactin, all of which affect ovary function.
 As well as giving a general overview of your blood pressure and key body composition readings.

 Fertility & Pre-Pregnancy Checks